 The traveler must settle the travel advance after returning from travel via a properly executed Expense Report and must include all required documentation (including receipts, if applicable).
 See fmog.0901.utsa for more information.

-If a travel advance is issued in the form of a TAC, the TAC must be paid in full by the internal due date, even if the traveler has not returned from the trip.
+If a travel advance is issued in the form of a TAC (Travel Advance Card), all charges on the TAC must be paid in full to Citibank© by the internal due date, even if the traveler has not returned from the trip.
 See How to Make a Payment, a section of the Travel Cards FMOG for more information.